 - Well-women visits for women under 65.

-Given these required benefits, an ACA plan can meet women’s healthcare needs throughout their reproductive years and into menopause.
+Given these required benefits, an ACA plan can meet women’s healthcare needs throughout their reproductive years and through menopause.

 Is an ACA plan best for you?